ptoshkov/integratedterminal/README.md

 Go back to the terminal.
 Right click and select "Open Profile".
 Double click *custom.json*.
 A new integrated terminal will be created with the profile *custom.json*.

 ### Changing the Shell
-The shell that a profile uses is controlled by the key "Shell Path" in the profile JSON.
-Assuming you have the shell **magic.exe** installed at **C:/Magic/magic.exe**, you can make a profile use the shell by setting "Shell Path" to:
+The shell that a profile uses is controlled by the key `Shell Path` in the profile JSON.
+Assuming you have the shell **magic.exe** installed at **C:/Magic/magic.exe**, you can make a profile use the shell by setting `Shell Path` to:

 ```
 "Shell Path": "C:/Magic/magic.exe",
 ```

 ### Changing the Size
-The size of the terminal is controlled by the "cols" and "rows" keys in the profile JSON:
+The size of the terminal is controlled by the `cols` and `rows` keys in the profile JSON:

 ```
 "cols": 80,